-The three basic logic rules (Prop.\ref{prop:rules}) dictate how the SCI (\ref{def:sci}) will look like for some causal estimate of the system and any given query and data.
-Having the actual relation $R$ as a return argument of each of the rules allows for a fine-grained interpretation.
+The three basic logic rules (Prop.\ref{prop:rules}) dictate how the SCE (\ref{def:sci}) will look like for some causal estimate of the system and any given query and data.
+Having the actual relation $R$ as a return argument of each of the rules allows for a fine-grained explanation.
 In a nutshell, it allows to extend a statement ``Y because of X'' to a more detailed one like ``Y because of X being low''.
-The general pronunciation scheme for the the three rules (excitation, inhibition, and preference), that allows for a human-understandable natural language version of the SCI, are as follows:
+The general pronunciation scheme for the the three rules (excitation, inhibition, and preference), that allows for a human-understandable natural language version of the SCE, are as follows: